Program Course Requirements:

 - - Four additional courses from Category A OR Category B (M.S.
 Category A, and M.S.
 Category B).
 Note: Two of these additional courses must be from Category A OR Category B; the other two additional courses may be used for Essay Option (Category A or Category B) OR Thesis Option (704, 705, 706; 601, 602)

 - - Four from the list of courses acceptable for MSCS credit: approved courses from other departments, additional Category A or B courses, CS Seminars, acceptable undergraduate courses, OR independent study.
-Note: at most one of the four courses may be an independent study
+Note: at most two of the four courses may be independent study.
+Note: refer to the SGS and Global Policies below for online courses

 - - Essay Option (A report from project-based MSCS courses or work approved as an essay) OR Thesis Option [equivalent to 2 courses (6 credits)].
 Note: courses supporting the Essay or Thesis Options may also satisfy above requirements/conditions under "Four additional courses"